by Phil Crosby

 In the initial release of the 556, We managed to meet the design specifications and then some, but we knew that the germanium transistors were a compromise.
 Two years later we replaced the germanium PNPs with silicon, producing a product that we felt a lot better about.
 Serial number above 2529 indicated the change.

-The 556 was used extensively by the folks that were doing nuclear effects testing and they had stringent requirements for small spot size and high photographic writing speed, a combination that its replacement, the 7844, was unable to meet until its CRT was modded a few years after its introduction, so the 556 was the last of the 500-series mainframes to end production.
+The 556 was used extensively by the folks that were doing nuclear effects testing and they had stringent requirements for small spot size and high photographic writing speed, a combination that its replacement, the 7844, was unable to meet until its CRT was modified a few years after its introduction, so the 556 was the last of the 500-series mainframes to end production.

 1In "ALT" sweep mode on a 547, with a compatible plug-in such as a 1A1, input channel A is displayed using the A sweep and input channel B is displayed using the B sweep.
 This has value when probing two signals that fundamentally operate at different timescales, for example the IF and AF (or video) of a superhet receiver.
 However, since there is only one beam it is easy to determine when to switch channels in “ALT” mode.